owidjaya/sf2-technical-test/README.md

 * Update the README file to include the time you spent and anything else you wish to convey.
 * Send the link to your forked GitHub project to your recruiter.

+### OSCAR UPDATE
+* The time spent is  ~ 3 hours
+* I've setup jasmine to live in the web/vendor/lib/jasmine directory and also i've setup the testIndex.html under GitBundle/Resoures/public/view/tests/testIndex.html for the test runner.
+* for server side code, just run phpunit -c app/
+* I use twitter bootstrap to style the pages

 *Good luck!**